Chart Color Schemes

 Toorak hosts an older demographic, ranking in the top quartile nationwide

-Toorak's median age is 47 years, which is higher than the Greater Melbourne average of 37 years and exceeds the national average of 38 years.
-The age group of 75-84 years has a strong representation in Toorak at 12.2%, compared to Greater Melbourne, while the 35-44 cohort is less prevalent at 9.8%.
-This concentration of the 75-84 age group is higher than the national average of 6.0%.
-According to post-2021 Census data, the 75 to 84 age group has increased from 9.6% to 12.2% of Toorak's population.
-Conversely, the 45 to 54 cohort has declined from 11.9% to 10.4%.
-Demographic modeling suggests that Toorak's age profile will change significantly by 2041.
-The 85+ cohort is projected to grow by 106%, adding 654 residents to reach a total of 1,271.
-Senior residents aged 65 and above will drive all population growth in Toorak, emphasizing demographic aging trends.
-Meanwhile, population declines are projected for the 45-54 age group and the 5-14 age group.
+Toorak's median age is 47 years, which is higher than Greater Melbourne's average of 37 years and exceeds the national average of 38 years.
+The 75-84 age group constitutes 12.2% of Toorak's population, compared to Greater Melbourne's percentage, while the 35-44 cohort makes up 9.8%.
+This 75-84 concentration is higher than the national average of 6.0%.
+According to post-2021 Census data, the 75 to 84 age group has increased from 9.6% to 12.2%, while the 45 to 54 cohort has decreased from 11.9% to 10.4%.
+By 2041, demographic modeling suggests significant changes in Toorak's age profile.
+The 85+ cohort is projected to grow by 106%, adding 653 residents and reaching a total of 1,271.
+Senior residents aged 65 and above will drive all population growth, highlighting demographic aging trends.
+Meanwhile, population declines are projected for the 45-54 and 5-14 age cohorts.